sumair-ce/Object-Oriented-Modeling-and-Simulation-of-Airport-Surface-Traffic-Control-ASTC-System-in-Java/README.md

 the team is practicing.
 But for all situations, we need something called a 'task engine' to manage the tasks.

-Key features
+Key features or project are:

-Implementation of:
-• File Handling techniques in Java
+• Implementation of File Handling techniques in Java
-• Threading in Java
+• Using Threads in Java
-• Graphical User Interface in Java
+• Designing Graphical User Interface in Java